 However, further studies are needed, especially in adults.

 Melatonin may act as an antioxidant and reduce levels of inflammation.
 Some research suggests that it may decrease eczema severity in children, but more studies are needed.

 Although research has found mixed results, some studies suggest that probiotics may help reduce symptoms of eczema.

-Another study showed that infants who received probiotics were less likely to develop eczema than those in a control group (
+For instance, one study showed that infants who received probiotics were

-Therefore, more research is needed to determine whether probiotics are beneficial for the treatment of eczema.
+Therefore, more research is needed to determine whether probiotics are beneficial for treating eczema.

 Some studies show that probiotics may help treat and prevent eczema, but research is conflicting.

-While living with eczema can be frustrating and uncomfortable, many supplements may help ease your symptoms.
+Eczema can be frustrating and uncomfortable, but many supplements may help ease your symptoms.

-Keep in mind that many of the nutrients listed above can also be obtained from food sources by following a healthy, well-rounded diet.
+Remember that many nutrients can also be obtained from food sources by following a healthy, well-rounded diet.

-Additionally, be sure to talk with your doctor before using supplements to determine the best course of treatment.
+Also, be sure to talk with a doctor before using supplements to determine the best course of treatment.